 Since 2019, ACD Pharma, the UiT Arctic University of Norway, the University Hospital of North Norway (UNN), Stavanger University Hospital, the Norwegian Veterinary Institute, the Karolinska Institute and a number of other international medical teams have been working together on the Kleb-Gap research project.

 This aims to utilise bacteriophages against Klebsiella pneumoniae, a bacterium which can cause pneumonia and hospital infections.
 Finding new defences against it has been identified as critical by the World Health Organisation (WHO) because of growing antibiotic resistance.

-Work directed at the aquaculture sector remains an important business area for ACD Pharma.
-It collaborates closely with its sister companies involved with fish and medicated feeds, the sale and distribution of pharmaceuticals, and veterinary and environmental services directed at the aquaculture industry.
+Work directed towards the aquaculture sector remains an important business area for ACD Pharma.
+It collaborates closely with its sister companies involved with fish feed and medicinal feeds, the sale and distribution of pharmaceuticals, and veterinary and environmental services directed at the aquaculture industry.

 ACD Pharma is part of the Norwegian-owned Nordly group, based at Leknes in the Lofoten islands.

 Brink is a graduate in economy from UCL in Denmark.
 He has 9 years of experience from international banking, he has been involved in the establishment of several large companies and holds several board positions.
 Brink was hired as COO of ACD Pharma in march 2021 too lead the company through commercialisation and the establishment of the company´s bacteriophage factory in Lofoten.

 Kleppen studied molecular biology at the University of Bergen and took his doctorate at the Norwegian University of Life Sciences on the interaction between bacteria and bacteriophages in industrial fermentation.
 He has headed R&D work on bacteriophages at ACD Pharma and STIM since 2010